deadlybutter/AprilFools/README.md

 AprilFools
 ==========

 Quick April Fools joke I made.
-Just made a batch file that runs this, made a shortcut to that and changed icon.
+Just make a batch file that runs this, make a shortcut to that batch file & changed the shortcuts icon.

 * Create a batch file in your C drive and put this in it: java -jar "C:\AprilFools.jar
 * Build the project on your computer, and put the jar file in your C drive.